CrossyChainsaw/Ranknir/README.md

 # Functionalities
 - Multiple clans can be put in one list
-- PS4 players can be added
+- Console players can be added
 - Elo list can be sorted on current or on peak elo
-- Can be sent without an clan image
+- Can be sent with and without an clan image
+- Member count can be shown
+- Clan xp can be shown

 ## Add this bot to your server
 dm me -> [CrossyChainsaw#1706](https://discord.com/channels/@me/413070742591373314)